Sonata-Princeton/SONATA-DEV/sonata/tutorials/Tutorial-2/README.md

   each plan.

 #### Testing the Configured Pipeline
-After configuring the match-action pipeline to clone every packet and send it over a span port, we will now test this program.
+After configuring the match-action pipeline to clone every packet and send it over a monitoring port, we will now test this program.

 For this part, we use the topology shown below:
 ```